wzulfikar/lifelog/draft/interpersonal_communication.md

 >**Linguistic Relativity**: Theory that each language includes some unique features that are not found in other languages.

 >**Sapir-Whorf Hypothesis**: Based on the principles of linguistic determinism & linguistic relativity, the hypothesis that language shapes our thoughts and culture, and our culture and thoughts affect the language we use to describe our world.

+How to manage misunderstanding:
+- Be aware of missed meaning
+- Be clear
+- Be specific
+- Be aware of changes in meaning